xoeye/typecats/README.md

 # typecats
-Structure unstructured data for the purpose of static type checking
+Structure unstructured data for the purpose of static type checking.
+An opinionated wrapper for `attrs` and `cattrs`.

 In many web services it is common to consume or generate JSON or some JSON-like representation of data.
 JSON translates quite nicely to core